YokoShizu/Problems/C/README.md

 # C problems
-Solutions to problems from school
+My solutions to problems from School 21